-I’m beginning a compilation here of blogs, links to organizations, books, and sites that were part of my research on South Sudan and may interest you.
+Here are selected books & links to organizations and sites that were part of my research on South Sudan and may interest you.

 Understanding Sudan, A Teaching and Learning Resource from the Center for African Studies at the University of California, Berkeley.
 Includes links to news and relief organizations, multimedia resources, and resources for teaching about both Sudan and South Sudan for educators, researchers, and the general public.

 The Gurtong Trust Peace and Media Project seeks to bring South Sudanese people together.
 The word Gurtong means “to blunt the spear.”
 The site offers news stories on ongoing actions in South Sudan, maps, documents, description of school in South Sudan.
 This is a good site to check for information on the country’s “two hundred ethnic groups that speak different languages and dialects.”